svensvan/blog/_posts/2014-03-05-solr-cloud-commands.md

 ---
 layout: post
-title: "Getting started with Cloudera's SolrCloud"
+title: "Getting started with SolrCloud"
 ---

 The steps below will create a new Solr collection.